learn-co-curriculum/java-mod-4-collectors/README.md

 ## Learning Goals

-- Explain collectors in Java.
+- Define the `collect` method as a terminal stream operation.
+- Define the `Collector` interface.
+- Define the `Collectors` utility class that implements `Collector`.
-- Use collectors in stream pipelines.
+- Use different `Collectors` methods in a stream pipeline.

 ## Introduction

+`<R,A> R collect(Collector<? super T,A,R> collector)`

+The `collect` method is a terminal operation that accepts a `Collector` as an argument.
+The `Collector` produces a data structure that contains elements from the stream, and may further reduce the values in the data structure to some final representation.
+For example, a collector may create a `List` data structure to contain the stream elements, then perform a reduction by averaging the values in the list.

-The `collect` method along with the `stream.Collectors` utility provide different ways of collecting, aggregating, and grouping values.
+The `Collectors` class implements the `Collector` interface and provides convenient ways of collecting, aggregating, and grouping values.
 We’ll look at each of these in the following sections.

 ## Collecting Elements in a Collection